 For You Or a Loved One

-Eating medically appropriate, nutritious food can be especially challenging if you or a loved one is dealing with a life-threatening diagnosis.
+Eating medically appropriate, nutritious food can be especially challenging if you or a loved one is dealing with a severe diagnosis.
 Fatigue, difficulty getting around, and loss of income can all contribute to not getting enough to eat or eating quick, processed foods that may worsen your health condition.

-If you or a loved one is living with congestive heart failure, cancer, HIV/AIDS, kidney disease, or another life-threatening illness, we can help.
+If you or a loved one is living with congestive heart failure, cancer, HIV/AIDS, kidney disease, or another severe illness, we can help.
 We’ll deliver delicious, medically tailored meals to your home, at no cost to you.

 - Learn more about how good nutrition can support you or your loved one